cedricwalter/cedricwalter.github.io/_posts/2009-09-27-optimize-joomla-site.md

 You’ll see that 90% of all modules (except official Joomla! modules which are able to deal with caching) are NOT supporting caching.
 We will change that now:

-For every module without cache, open the xml file at /modules/mod\_xxxxxxx/mod\_xxxxxxx.xml and add between &lt;params&gt; .. &lt;/params&gt;
+For every module without cache, open the xml file at /modules/mod\_xxxxxxx/mod\_xxxxxxx.xml and add between <params> .. </params>

-Note that if &lt;params&gt; .. &lt;/params&gt; do not exist, just add it like below
+Note that if <params> .. </params> do not exist, just add it like below

 Visit or reload the admin panel of that module and set the **Enable Cache** to **Yes.** Click Save/Apply at least once.